PeepalFarm/peepalfarm.github.io/markdown/faq.md

 Sorry, no. However, you can get taxis and buses from bus station in Dharamsala, and if you are coming via flight you can arrange a pickup from a taxi service or take two local buses.
 We can provide you a few phone numbers.

 ## Do you charge for the volunteering?
-There is no charge for volunteering, but we expect you to take seriously the work exchange commitment of 36 hours per week for two weeks.
-You are working in exchange for accommodation and meals.
+There is no charge for volunteering, but we ask for Rs.
+350 to cover the cost your stay and meals, if you are staying at the farm.
+We expect you to take seriously the commitment of 24 hours per week for two weeks.
 If for any reason you can't commit to it, and want a flexible schedule you will need to pay Rs.
 500 per night to cover your accomodation and meals.
-If you are participating in work exhcnage, and are sick and unable to work on days scheduled to work, you may consider the day as your day off.
+If you are sick and unable to work on days scheduled to work, you may consider the day as your day off.
 If you have no days off available for the remainder of your stay, you will need to pay Rs.
 500 per night.

 ## How many people volunteer at one time?
 It varies depending on the season.
-We usually have 2 - 3 people volunteering at one time.
+We usually have 1 - 3 people volunteering at one time.
 Housing is shared.
 Sometimes you may be the only one, so please be prepared to get to know staff, locals, volunteers, and visitors!

 ## What should I bring anything for the animals and the farm?
 Thanks for asking!
 Here is our list of needed [supplies](/?p=supplies).